-- Cook about one minute, then add the wine and cream.
+- Cook the shrimp for one minute, then add the wine and cream.
 Toss and cook another minute, then add olives and tomatoes.
-Cook another minute or two.
+Simmer another minute or two.

 - Finally, mix in the strained pasta and spinach leaves.
-Remove from heat once the spinach wilts.
+Remove the skillet from the heat once the spinach wilts.
 Salt and Pepper to taste.
 (Season carefully, the olives and feta add a lot of salt.)
 Divide onto plates and top with feta cheese.